 – Camera degli Sposi – by great Andra Mantegna in the Ducal Palace in Mantova, Italy.
 Sublime beauty!

-There are, of course, many more places that I could mention in this post, but I will stop at this point.
-If I ever go back, I will write about them.
+There are, of course, many other places that I could mention in this post, but I will stop at this point.
+If I ever visit them again, I will write about them.